make-software/casper-nctl-docker/README.md

 docker run --rm -it --name mynctl -d -p 11101:11101 --env PREDEFINED_ACCOUNTS=true makesoftware/casper-nctl
 ```

+If you're using the `docker-compose` command, add the environment variable to the `nctl` service.

 ### Change the settings using environment variables

 Using environment variables you can tweak few parameters to change the frequency of blocks and the  deploys processing speed.